My Quiet Kitchen

 Smooth and creamy Tahini Caesar Dressing tastes great on so much more than salad!

-stirring the dressing together in a bowl.
+stirring the Caesar dressing together in a bowl.

-How To Make Croutons
+How To Make Vegan Croutons

 Sourdough is probably my favorite bread to use for croutons but really, you can make it work with most any sturdy bread.

-Pictured are croutons made from whole-grain sandwich bread from a local bakery.
-It was pre-sliced so I had thinner croutons.
 The nice thing about buying a whole loaf is that you can cut the bread into any shape you want, thin squares, cubes, or even triangles or rectangles.

-And if you're not sure about the level of seasoning, go ahead and taste a piece or two of bread after you've given everything a good toss.
+If you're not sure about the level of seasoning, go ahead and taste a piece or two of bread after you've given everything a good toss.
 The hard part will be NOT eating the rest of the bread before it goes into the oven!

-Bake the croutons for about 10 minutes in a 375 degree oven.
-If your bread was on the moist side, it may take a bit longer to reach that super crispy crouton stage.
+If the bread was on the moist side, it may take a bit longer to reach that super crispy crouton stage.
 This is where taste-testing comes in handy again.

 Vegan Caesar Salad with crisp romaine and seasoned croutons.